el-behnam/Learning_R_Shiny/README.md

 ### Weeks 7-8: Data Manipulation and Visualization in R Shiny

 1. **Use tidyverse Packages for Data Manipulation in Shiny Apps**
-   - Using dplyr, tidyr, and other tidyverse packages inside Shiny.
+   - Using `dplyr`, `tidyr`, and other tidyverse packages inside Shiny.

 2. **Visualize Data Using ggplot2 and Plotly in Shiny Apps**
    - Making static and interactive plots in Shiny.